Teenage Mood Disorders Demystified

 Treatment and interventionRequires professional help and treatmentSelf-regulation and support may suffice

-Suicidal thoughtsIncreased risk (may require immediate intervention)Rarely associated with regular mood swings
+Suicidal thoughtsIncreased risk (needs immediate intervention)Rarely associated with regular mood swings

 Teenage Mood Disorders vs. Regular Mood Swings